OCamlPro/owi/example/cpp/README.md

 We are defining one symbolic variable `x` using the function `owi_i32(void)`.
 Then we build a polynomial `poly` equal to $x^3 - 7x^2 + 14x - 8$.

-Then we use `owi_assert(poly != 0)`.
+Then we use `owi_assert(p.getPoly() != 0)`.
 Which should fail as this polynomial has multiple roots.
 Let's see what owi says about it:

 ```sh
 $ owi c++ ./poly.cpp -w1 --no-assert-failure-expression-printing